 For future-proofing your computer, be sure it’s easy to upgrade.
-Check to see what tools you need to get in the case, and whether the motherboard has one, two, or four RAM slots.
-It’s good to have options, if you need them.
+Check to see what tools you need to get in the case and whether the motherboard has one, two, or four RAM slots.
+It’s good to have options if you need them.

 In some cases, you’ll pay for just the tower or laptop.
 In others, the package will include a keyboard, mouse, or monitor.
-Each of these items deserve as much consideration as your computer, so if they’re part of the deal, do your research.
+Each of these items deserves as much consideration as your computer, so if they’re part of the deal, do your research.
 You may not like the style of the keyboard or mouse, or you might want a 4K monitor instead of a 1080p monitor.

 Q. How long will my gaming computer last?